wohugb/wtfjs/README.md

 [] == ![] // -> true
 ```

-### 💡 Explanation:
+#### 💡 说明:

 The abstract equality operator converts both sides to numbers to compare them, and both sides become the number `0` for different reasons.
 Arrays are truthy, so on the right, the opposite of a truthy value is `false`, which is then coerced to `0`.
 On the left, however, an empty array is coerced to a number without becoming a boolean first, and empty arrays are coerced to `0`, despite being truthy.

 Here is how this expression simplifies: